coreruleset/machine-learning-integration-plugin/README.md

 You can change the mode by going to machine-learning-config.conf and modifying the value of ```machine-learning-plugin_mode```.
 If the value of this variable is 1 the plugin works in false positive detection mode and if the value of the variable is 2, the plugin works in general detection mode.

 ### False Positive Detection Mode
 In mode 1, the requests which have an inbound anomaly score greater than the inbound anomaly threshold are scanned by the machine learning model.
-Only if the machine learning model give anomaly score greater than the machine learning anomaly threshold the request is blocked.
+Only if the machine learning model gives an anomaly score greater than the machine learning anomaly threshold the request is blocked.
 Else, the request is passed and labeled as a false positive.

 ### General Detection Mode
 In mode 2, all requests are scanned by the machine learning model and the decision to pass or block the request is made solely by the model.
 If the machine learning anomaly score crosses the machine learning threshold, the request is blocked.